Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Discussion

 \section{Discussion}

-We presented an adaptive NVAR model that learns both a linear readout matrix and a learnable nonlinear feature vector using a skip-connection MLP.
-Standard NVAR models determine predictions via linear regression after concatenating a delay-embedded input vector with a fixed nonlinear feature vector, typically constructed using polynomial basis functions.
-Because of its fixed nature and lack of flexibility, this approach performs poorly in noisy environments, even though it works well in deterministic regimes.
-By contrast, our model enables data-driven feature learning by jointly training a neural network and a linear readout matrix within a skip-connection architecture.
-This design yields a data-adaptive forecasting framework capable of capturing not only higher-order dynamics, but also noise-induced nonlinearities— features that fixed-basis methods such as standard NVAR fail to represent.
+We introduce a data-adaptive NVAR model that simultaneously learns a linear readout matrix and a learnable nonlinear feature representation via a skip-connected MLP.
+In contrast, conventional NVAR approaches generate predictions by applying linear regression to a delay-embedded input concatenated with a fixed nonlinear feature vector, typically constructed from polynomial basis functions.
+The rigidity of such fixed bases limits adaptability, leading to degraded performance in noisy regimes despite satisfactory results in deterministic settings.
+Our formulation overcomes this limitation by jointly optimizing the neural feature extractor and the linear readout matrix within a skip-connection architecture.
+This design yields a data-adaptive forecasting framework that adapts to data, capturing both higher-order dynamics and noise-induced nonlinearities—phenomena that conventional fixed-basis NVAR methods fail to represent.

-Remarkably, the adaptive NVAR overcomes the scalability limitations of standard NVAR.
-Standard NVAR requires computing a potentially large matrix inverse to solve the analytical ridge regression problem, which becomes memory-intensive and often unfeasible for high-dimensional systems on CPUs.
-In contrast, our model avoids explicit matrix inversion by learning the linear readout matrix and nonlinear transformation via gradient-based optimization.
-This makes the method suitable for real-world applications, allowing GPU training, support for mini-batch learning, and favorable scaling the system dimensionality.
-Furthermore, while standard NVAR is highly sensitive to the delay parameter $k$ and ridge regularization parameter $\gamma$—necessitating an expensive grid search— the adaptive NVAR demonstrates more stable performance across a wider range of parameter settings.
-An additional benefit of approximating the NVAR architecture with neural networks is the ability to incorporate regularization techniques, such as dropout~\cite{Dropout}.
-Dropout is widely used in machine learning to prevent overfitting and contributes to the robustness of our model under noisy conditions.
+Remarkably, Adaptive NVAR effectively addresses the scalability limitations inherent in standard NVAR.
+The conventional approach necessitates computing a large matrix inverse to solve the ridge regression problem analytically, which becomes memory-intensive and often impractical for high-dimensional systems on CPUs.
+In contrast, Adaptive NVAR circumvents explicit matrix inversion by jointly learning the linear readout matrix and nonlinear transformation via gradient-based optimization.
+Empirical results demonstrate that our method preserves stability on a higher-dimensional dataset, even under substantial noise.
+Furthermore, the compatibility with GPU training and mini-batch learning underscores its suitability for deployment in real-world applications.

-Therefore, the adaptive NVAR provides a robust and scalable framework for simulating chaotic and nonlinear dynamics in the presence of noise.
-In future research, we intend to explore its application to higher-dimensional datasets, real-world systems and online learning scenarios involving streaming data.